 The longest lasting, most effective learning is actively pursued by the learner.
 Learning motivated by a genuine interest is fundamentally superior to externally motivated learning.
-Students at East Kent Sudbury School will self-determine their own activities and goals and self-assess their progress.
+Our students self-determine their own activities and goals and self-assess their progress.
 With no timetable or curriculum students can self-pace their learning with no concept of ‘falling behind’.

 Community members with shared interests can form clubs to further their interest and organise their resources and activities.
 These ‘clubs’ need to be organised well in order to successfully run.
-Students of all ages can initiate or join corporations.
-Corporations organise themselves as they wish but if that group needs resources then they will have to put a case forward for funds to the School Meeting.
+Students of all ages can initiate or join clubs.
+Clubs organise themselves as they wish but if that group needs resources then they will have to put a case forward for funds to the School Meeting or raise it themselves.
 This is just one way in which reasoning, analytical, organisational and collaboration skills are acquired and honed.

 The community is governed by the School Meeting with each member having one equal weight vote, empowering students to enact change and take responsibility for their community.
 Rule breaks and issues are handled by the mixed-age Judicial Committee and students can assist with the running of the school by applying to sit on committees or take up clerkships.